When you pay monthly for traditional, out-dated annual policies, you're not actually buying one month's worth of insurance at a time.

 The fee usually goes up the longer you have left on your policy.

-So, if you’re paying monthly, your cancellation fee will be based on the number of months left on your car insurance policy until the end of the year.
+So, if you're paying monthly in this way, your cancellation fee will be based on the number of months left on your car insurance policy until the end of the year.
 Not the days left before the end of the month.

 In other words, your cancellation fee is worked out as if you'd already bought a full year of car insurance.
 Even though it's actually cost you more because you're paying monthly.

 (If you do cancel a pay-monthly car insurance policy, make sure you tell your insurer if your bank details change.
 Cancelling your direct debit doesn't cancel the policy.
 It just means your insurer might cancel your policy for non-payment.
 Which can be pretty bad.)

 If you pay monthly for an annual policy with traditional insurers, it usually comes with a pretty hefty upfront deposit.
 This is usually about 20% of the total price of the policy, with the rest of the payments spread out over the next 10 months or so.

 But different insurers will charge different amounts as a deposit.
 There's no fixed percentage amount.

 Whenever you take out credit, you'll have to go through a credit check.
 And that's no different for these types of old-fashioned car insurance.